Doctor0Evil/ALN_Programming_Language/README.md

 ![Asset-Backed](https://img.shields.io/badge/Asset%20Backed-Terra%20Blockchain-lightgrey)

 ## Introduction
-This repository drives the ALN-Superintelligence-Programming ecosystem: a globally compliant, KYC/DID-verified research and operational environment for superintelligent code, auditable logic, nanotechnology, and ethical AI frameworks.
+This repository drives the ALN_Programming_Language ecosystem: a globally compliant, KYC/DID-verified research and operational environment for superintelligent code, auditable logic, nanotechnology, and ethical AI frameworks.
 It is a joint protected ecosystem of **Perplexity Labs Inc.** and Doctor0Evil, featuring authorship attribution, metadata embedding, blockchain-backed record-keeping via EthSign, and strict event-driven compliance policies especially for high-risk or market-influencing technologies.[2][3]

 ## Key Features
 - **Legal and Policy Protection:** System-wide legal validity and authorship guarantees, with every commit cryptographically signed and logged to immutable ledgers for copyright, compliance, and audit.[3][1][2]